nirajdesai70-del/NSW_Estimation_Software/docs/PHASE_5/01_REFERENCE/NSW_FUNDAMENTALS_ALIGNMENT_PLAN_REGISTER.md

 4. Formally registered inside Phase-5 senate governance

 This register makes the folder's inclusion in Phase-5 governance audit-proof and irreversible.

 ---

+## Update Control Rule (Fundamentals Alignment Plan)

+**⚠️ GOVERNANCE ENFORCEMENT:** Any future edits inside `NSW Fundamental Alignment Plan/` must comply with the following requirements:

+1. **Version Increment:** The version number in the edited file(s) must be incremented
+2. **Git Commit:** All changes must be committed to git (no uncommitted changes are valid for Phase-5)
+3. **Register Update:** A register update entry must be appended to the Change Log section of this register
+4. **Delta Documentation (if semantic):** If changes affect semantics that impact Phase-5 design, a Phase-5 delta note must be created in `docs/PHASE_5/05_TRACEABILITY/FUNDAMENTALS_TO_PHASE5_DELTA_NOTES.md`

+**Explicit Rule:** Uncommitted changes to the Fundamentals Alignment Plan folder are invalid for Phase-5 governance and will not be recognized.

+This control rule prevents silent drift and ensures all changes are traceable and auditable.

+---